psychgen/childhood-differentiation/Readme.txt

-This folder contains the scripts needed to prepare data and run analyses for the paper: "Beyond the "p" factor: exploring the role of symptom differentiation across childhood in the emergence of psychopathology".
+This contains the scripts needed to prepare data and run analyses for the paper: "Beyond the "p" factor: exploring the role of symptom differentiation across childhood in the emergence of psychopathology".